Copyediting Fiction and Nonfiction Books: Principles & Mechanics

 Where?
 Remotely by Zoom

-The 6 lessons in this class, along with the forum on Slack, cover what you need to know to get started as a copyeditor of fiction and nonfiction.
+The 6 lessons in this class cover what you need to know to get started as a copyeditor of fiction and nonfiction.
 Unlike other training programs, we do not divide the content into beginning, intermediate, and advanced.
-You get it all in one 6-week course.
+You get it all in one course.

-6 sessions of 2 hours each by Zoom, with exercises and homework (ungraded) and a Slack forum.
+6 sessions of 2 hours each by Zoom, with exercises, homework, individual feedback, and a Slack forum.

 Discover a Rewarding Career as a Freelance Book Copyeditor